 Springfield Regional Chamber Event to Tackle New Overtime Rule

-SPRINGFIELD — Last month, the U.S. Department of Labor released its much-anticipated rule regarding overtime exempt status which raises the salary threshold and could extend overtime pay to more than 4 million workers who are currently ineligible.
+SPRINGFIELD — On May 18, the U.S. Department of Labor released its new rule regarding overtime exempt status, which raises the salary threshold and could extend overtime pay to more than 4 million workers who are currently ineligible.

 The rule doubles the salary level at which full-time salaried workers are eligible for overtime and increases the salary level for ‘highly compensated employees,’ which could impact more than 83,000 workers in Massachusetts alone.